 The challenge of moving

 Moving home is one of the most stressful things you can do.
-As you get older you may feel you have less energy, you could be finding it harder to get around, or you may be living with a long-term health condition that can make it difficult to deal with a move.
+Mobility problems, long-term health conditions or simply having less energy as an older person can all make it difficult to deal with a move.

-There will be lots of decisions to make, and you could be dealing with many different organisations, such as removal companies, estate agents, insurance companies, cleaning companies.
-Packing up a home that holds lots of family memories can also be very emotional.
+There will be lots of decisions to make, and you could be dealing with many different organisations, such as removal companies, estate agents, insurance companies and cleaners.
+Packing up a home that holds lots of memories can also be very emotional.

 Careful planning and preparation can help things go smoothly and make your move a positive experience.